Universal Mother: Artwork

-O'Connor painted the cover art, which was inspired by a rebirthing session she experienced, and her song "All Babies".
+O'Connor painted the cover art, which was inspired by a rebirthing session she experienced as well as the song "All Babies".

 Critical reception

+Billboard magazine wrote that O'Connor made "a broad thematic statement about pain, grief, love, and redemption, and has swaddled that statement in a musical soundscape, at once delicate and lush, that evokes the dreamy landscape of a lilting Irish lullaby.
+There's a wolf in these twilight woods, of course, as O'Connor wraps her mesmerizing voice around tales of abuse (the simmering 'Red Football') and seemingly unbearable pain ('Tiny Grief Song').
+The most topical number is the rap rant 'Famine'-which borrows from everything from 'Fiddler on the Roof' to 'Eleanor Rigby'.
+But there also are daubs of pure, timeless beauty present, as in the unabashedly gentle 'John I Love You' and 'My Darling Child'.
+It is on the shoulders of these haunting numbers that O'Connor's message—and ultimately her album—rests."

 In Hot Press, Bill Graham said that it is "definitely the record of an artist determined to restart, with a totally new set of basic principles".
 Noting the album had divided critical opinion, he suggested that its art-as-therapy approach resembled early solo work by John Lennon.
-O'Connor explores "the uncharted depths" of "the real loveless family traumas" which mainstream, predominantly male, rock music tends to avoid, and Graham believes her journey is made more intense by her identity "as both a mother and a daughter".
-Listening to the album can be "unnerving", as O'Connor "can still sing like an angel but she also sometimes writes lyrics like an emotional dyslexic."
-Its predominant style is "a bare chamber-folk."
+O'Connor explores "the uncharted depths" of "the real loveless family traumas" that mainstream, predominantly male, rock music tends to avoid, and Graham believes her journey is made more intense by her identity "as both a mother and a daughter".
+Listening to the album can be "unnerving", as O'Connor "can still sing like an angel but she also sometimes writes lyrics like an emotional dyslexic".
+Its predominant style is "a bare chamber-folk".

-For Rolling Stone, Stephanie Zacharek characterized Universal Mother as "record making as therapy", and described it as tenderhearted and protective.
+Melody Maker named it "her best album to date" and "one of the albums of the year".
+Alan Jones from Music Week wrote, "Once more into the confessional for this resilient talent and, it has to be said, once more she comes up with the goods."
+For Rolling Stone, Stephanie Zacharek characterized Universal Mother as "record making as therapy" and described it as tenderhearted and protective.

 Track listing

-Note: "Famine" quotes the song "Eleanor Rigby" by The Beatles.
+Note: "Famine" quotes the song "Eleanor Rigby" by the Beatles.